seyiabolarin/seyiabolarin.github.io/projects/stata_weekly_trainings/week1_introduction_to_stata/README.md

 - `week1_script.do` – Commands used in class
 - `week1_log.smcl` – STATA session log (raw)
 - `week1_log.txt` – Translated log (readable version)
+NB.
+All the three files are enclosed in a zip file and you will need to download and extract to access the contents.

 ## Key Topics and Commands
-- `Introduction to STATA environment`
+- Introduction to STATA environment
 - Command syntax vs Menu navigation
 - Setting the working directory (cd)
 - Using built-in help and resources